 Prior to National Journal, Garrett was the chief White House correspondent for Fox News.
 During his eight years at Fox, Garrett also covered two presidential elections, Congress, the war in Iraq and other major stories.
 Before joining Fox News, Garrett was a White House correspondent for CNN during the administrations of George W. Bush and Bill Clinton.
 Previously, he was a senior editor and congressional correspondent for U.S. News and World Report, where he reported on Congress and the impeachment of President Clinton.
 He was a congressional reporter for The Washington Times (1990-95) and the newspaper's deputy national editor (1995-97).
 Earlier in his career, Garrett was a reporter for The Houston Post, Las Vegas Review-Journal and the Amarillo Globe-News.

 Garrett is the author of four books: "Common Cents," with former Rep. Tim Penny (D-Minnesota) Little, Brown Publisher, 1995; "The 15 Biggest Lies in Politics," St. Martin's 1999; "The Enduring Revolution," Crown Forum 2005 and and "Mr. Trump's Wild Ride," St. Martin's, 2018.

-Garrett was graduated in 1984 from the University of Missouri with degrees in journalism and political science.
-A native of San Diego, Calif., he lives in Washington, D.C.
+Garrett graduated in 1984 from the University of Missouri with degrees in journalism and political science.
+A native of San Diego, California, he lives in Washington, D.C.